 This phase generally runs congruently with step 8 but warrants a little more attention.
 This phase of development will vary, depending on your business model and what you are selling.
 For some, it will mean creating the product(s) to sell by hand or sourcing original products from a manufacturer.
 For others, it will mean purchasing inventory and stocking shelves.
 This phase will mean tweaking the services for those offering services and ensuring accurate descriptions are produced to tell customers what the service is.

-One key component of this phase of starting a business is to let it happen whether you have one product or service or ten ready to go.
+One key component of this phase of starting a business is to let it happen, whether you have one product or service or ten ready to go.
 In the service industry especially, we see many entrepreneurs hold up their success by not launching the one service that is polished and market-ready while they continue to build and develop the next five.

 Hitting the market and opening the doors with a minimal viable product (MVP), a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle, is perfectly acceptable.
 Developing MVP is part of a different approach to traditional business startups called the Lean Startup approach, created by Eric Ries.

-While we won’t go into too much detail about this method today, the Lean Startup provides a scientific approach to creating and managing startups and get a desired product to customers’ hands faster.
+While we won’t go into too much detail about this method today, the Lean Startup provides a scientific approach to creating and managing startups and getting the desired product to customers’ hands faster.
 The Lean Startup method teaches you how to drive a startup-how to steer, when to turn, and when to persevere and grow a business with maximum acceleration.
 It is a principled approach to new product development.
 This process can be applied to product development or service-based businesses.
 To learn more about it, check out The Lean Startup.

 11. Launch Your Business